nuts-foundation/nuts-node/docs/pages/deployment/custom-credentials.rst

           - https://relative-path-usage/v42/ldjson: "./data/vcr/contexts/v42.ldjson"

-Caching
+Fetching & Caching
-*******
+******************

 During startup of the node, remote contexts are fetched and cached.
 If the contents of a remote context changes, the node must be restarted in order for these changes to have effect.
+Only remote context listed in the `remoteallowlist` are fetched.
 Local mappings can be used to pin a version of a context, so no unseen changes can be made.
-It is also useful for developing purposes when the remote context is older or non-existent.
+Working with local mappings is also useful for developing purposes when the remote context is older or non-existent.
 When you work with local mappings, make sure all nodes involved in the use-case have the same custom context configured.

+Searching and indexing
+**********************

+Searching for custom credentials works just as Nuts provided credentials as described in :ref:`searching-vcs`.
+Note however that the extra fields in the `credentialSubject` added by the custom credential are not indexed by the credential store.
+Searching for these fields is notably slower (depending on the query and amount of custom credentials).
+If this becomes a problem, inform the Nuts development team so an appropriate solution can be found.

 Resources
 *********